garushyants/covid_russia_early/README.md

 # covid_russia_early

-This repository contains scripts to produce figures from manuscript by [Komissarov et al., 2020](https://www.medrxiv.org/content/10.1101/2020.07.14.20150979v1)
+This repository contains R and Python scripts utilized in the manuscript by [Komissarov et al., 2020](https://www.medrxiv.org/content/10.1101/2020.07.14.20150979v1)

-All necessary data files required to reproduce the results are in data folder.
+All necessary data files required to reproduce the results is provided in the data folder.

 Scripts in python are required for tree manipulations and visualization.